 January 23, 2008

-A 90-minute seminar that provides an introduction to genotyping, interpretation of data, the national genotyping program, and its various applications.
+A 90-minute webinar that provided an introduction to genotyping, interpretation of data, the national genotyping program, and its various applications.

 |Core Clinical Topics in TB Control